What are the aims of this leaflet?

 Wash with a moisturiser instead of soap (known as a soap substitute), and avoid soap, bubble baths, shower gels and detergents.

-Wear non-powdered non-rubber gloves (e.g vinyl gloves) to protect your hands and avoid contact with irritants, such as when doing housework.
+Wear non-powdered, non-rubber gloves (e.g. vinyl gloves) to protect your hands and avoid skin contact with irritants when doing jobs such as housework.

-Rinse well after swimming, and apply plenty of your moisturiser after drying.
-Make sure that the shower at the swimming pool contains fresh water and not chlorinated water from the swimming pool.
+Rinse well after swimming and apply plenty of moisturiser after drying.
+Make sure the shower at the swimming pool contains fresh water and not chlorinated water from the swimming pool.

-Wear comfortable clothes made of materials such as cotton, and avoid wearing wool next to your skin.
+Wear comfortable clothes made of materials such as cotton and silk, and avoid wearing wool next to your skin.

 Try to resist the temptation to scratch.
-It may relieve your itch briefly, but it will make your skin itchier in the long term.
+It may relieve the itch briefly, but it will make the skin itchier in the long term.
 Smooth a moisturiser onto itchy skin.

 Do not keep pets to which there is an obvious allergy.

 Keep cool.
 Overheating can make eczema itch more.

 Wash clothes with a non-biological washing powder and use a double rinse cycle to remove detergent residues from the clothing.

 Where can I get more information about atopic eczema?